lemieux-lab/BamQuery/docs/source/examples.rst

 	(c) At location 3 the peptide overlaps with the intronic region of a transcript (``100% Intron``) and at that location there are 7 RNA-seq reads.

 The final biotype for the peptide corresponds to: |br|
-``In_frame : 75%, Introns : 19%, 3'UTR : 6%``.
+``In_frame : 75%, Introns : 19%, 3'UTR : 6%``. i.e, RNA-seq reads are attributed to each biotype according to the coefficients estimated using the ``EM`` algorithm.

 Best guess :
-			1. 'In_Frame' if it is among the genomic position biotypes.
+			1. ``In_frame``, if the biotype is among the genomic position biotypes.
 			2. Otherwise, the biotype with the highest percentage representation in the weighted biotype.
-If BamQuery detects that all biotypes have equal representation, it will report all of them as the "Best guess".
+If BamQuery detects that all biotypes have equal representation, it will report all of them as the ``Best guess``.

 .. thumbnail:: _images/Weighted_Gen_and_ERE_Biotype_Consensus.jpg